Mean ISS7 at baseline—DUPIXENT: 16.25 (SD, 3.90); placebo: 15.74 (SD, 4.11).2

 CUPID-C

-In CUPID-C, definitive conclusions cannot be made for Week 12 as the analysis was not multiplicity controlled.
+Definitive conclusions cannot be made as this was a post hoc subgroup analysis which was not multiplicity controlled.

 IN POST HOC POOLED ANALYSES OF CUPID-A AND CUPID-C, IMPROVEMENT IN ISS7: